tottenjordan/tf_vertex_agents/learning/online-agents.md

 # The online learning paradigm

-*An Online Agent refines its policy by only using user’s (and system’s) feedback to its past predictions*
+*Online reinforcement learning (RL) agents incrementally update their parameters (of the policy, value function or model) while they observe a stream of experience.
+An online agent refines its policy by only using user’s (and system’s) feedback to its past predictions*

 > TODO - add a TLDR here